MK-Scribe/bible_databases_deuterocanonical/sources/en/3-hermas/3-hermas.md

 **[9:119]** Sir, said I, I saw them.
 He answered, that tall man was the Son of God; and those six were his angels of most eminent dignity, which stand about him on the right hand and on the left.

 **[9:120]** Of these excellent angels none comes in unto God without him.
-He added, Whosoever there, fore shall not take upon him his name, he shall nor enter into the kingdom of God.
+He added, Whosoever therefore shall not take upon him his name, he shall nor enter into the kingdom of God.

 **[9:121]** Then I said, What is this tower?
 This, said he, is the church.
 And what, Sir, are these virgins?
 He said unto me, These are the holy spirits, for no man can enter into the kingdom of God, except these clothe him with their garment,